 - No further action is needed until the test result is known.

-- If the test is negative, the case can return once well and their household can stop self-isolating and carry on as normal.
+- If the test is negative, the case can return once well and at least 24 hours fever free (without medication).
+Isolating household members can also stop self-isolating and carry on as normal.

 - If the test is positive, please follow the confirmed case process below.

 - Ensure the cases isolate for 10 days.
 Household of the case isolates for 10 days (unless fully vaccinated or aged under 18 years and 6 months).

 - If the confirmed case has not been in the setting during the infectious period (2 days before symptoms to 10 days after) then no further action needs to be taken by the school.